jenkinsci/xcode-cloud-for-pipeline-plugin/README.md

 # xcode-cloud-for-pipeline
 This is a simple Jenkins plugin that allows you to trigger a build on Xcode Cloud from a Jenkins pipeline.
 Triggered during a build step, it will push the current branch to a target branch on Xcode Cloud and trigger a build on that branch.
+Which enables you to build from private artifactory, complex build steps, hybrid apps, etc.
 ## Installation

 1. Install the plugin from the Jenkins Update Center